1101712/lucid-dreaming-out-of-body-travel/README.md

 ## Testing
 The site was tested in Mozilla-Firefox, Microsoft-Edge and Google-Chrome, on different screensizes and devices.
 Reduced and increased, no problems seen.
 Analysis test was run. everything was clear on the CSS.
-On the HTML test only one error was found , "Charset-"utf-8"><link rel="icon" which research showed was not a problem with the code.
+On the HTML test [official W3C validator](https://validator.w3.org/) only one error was found , "Charset-"utf-8"><link rel="icon" which research showed was not a problem with the code.

 see following link:- http://jigsaw.w3.org/css-validator/validator?lang=de&profile=css3svg&uri=https%3A%2F%2F1101712-lucid-dreaming-o-ubdmkv1q76.us2.codeanyapp.com%2F%23%2Fworkspaces%2Flucid-dreaming-out-of-body-travel&usermedium=all&vextwarning=&warning=1 or